JakubSzuber/Golden-DevOps/README.md

 quia.
 Quo neque error repudiandae fuga?
 Ipsa laudantium molestias eos sapiente officiis modi at sunt excepturi expedita sint?
 Sed quibusdam recusandae alias error harum maxime adipisci amet laborum.
-XXXUse the destroy workflow...and then manually destroy records of your hosted zone, and then you can delete the TLS certificate, xxx
+XXXUse the destroy workflow...and then manually destroy A records (CNAME also if you want to delete the TLS certificate) of your hosted zone, DynamoDB table, S3 Bucket for the Terraform Remote State, and then you can delete the TLS certificate, xxx
+XXX

 ## Contributing